-It may be required by law.
-Certain industries, such as construction, require independent contractors to carry general liability coverage.
+State regulations sometimes require independent contractors in certain industries, such as construction, to carry general liability coverage.
 Most often, it’s best for both you and your client to obtain separate general liability insurance policies.

 Independent contractors can be sued and held liable for damages, just like other small business owners.
 Without insurance, you would have to pay out of pocket to defend yourself in court and also pay for damages.
 With a general liability insurance policy, those expenses are covered.

-There are two ways for an independent contractor to get general liability coverage:
+There are a few ways for an independent contractor to get general liability coverage:

 Your clients can add you to their general liability policy as an additional insured.
-This means you are covered by their insurance for the duration of the job, or longer.
+Being an additional insured means you are covered by their insurance for the duration of the job or longer.
 A business can add multiple contractors to its general liability policy.
 It’s typically more expensive for clients to include you in their policy as an additional insured.
 However, they may decide to add you, depending on the situation.

-Both options provide protection if either you or your client is faced with a lawsuit over third-party bodily injury or property damage.
+These options provide protection if either you or your client is faced with a lawsuit over third-party bodily injury, property damage, or reputational harm.

 An additional insured is anyone besides a policyholder who is covered by an insurance policy.
 An additional insured has less protection than the policyholder, but still gains crucial coverage, such as:

 Defense coverage.
-If a third party sues the additional insured over work done for the business, the business owner’s policy can address the claim.
+If a third party sues the additional insured over work done for the business, the general liability insurance policy can address the claim.
 The additional insured can receive coverage for lawyers’ fees, court costs, and settlements or judgments.

 Coverage for certain third-party lawsuits.
 An additional insured may be covered when sued over bodily injury, property damage, and advertising injury.

-Business owners can add an additional insured to an insurance policy; independent contractors can also add business owners to their policy.
+Business owners can add an additional insured to their commercial general liability insurance policy.
+Independent contractors can also add business owners to their policy.
 So is the business owner or the subcontractor responsible for adding the additional insured?
 It depends largely on the scenario, and practices vary by industry.

-Independent contractors typically have insurance obligations in their work contract that they have to fulfill.
+Independent contractors typically have insurance obligations in their work contracts that they have to fulfill.
 These contract requirements will often state whether the company needs to be added as an additional insured.